alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 #### Transaction Details

-Check the transaction details by clicking the dropdown "Details" arrow below the amounts.
+Check the transaction details by clicking the dropdown `Details` arrow below the amounts.
 This will expand a Details panel with relevant trading information.

 * **Route:** The exchange route to convert from the base token into the target token.
 In the example we see STX -> ALEX, indicating it is a one-step or direct swap.&#x20;
 * **Liquidity Provider Fee:** The swap fee, which is shared between the Liquidity Providers (LPs) and the ALEX Lab Platform.&#x20;